-Creating beautiful smiles for twenty nine years.
+Creating beautiful smiles for thirty two years.

 Implants are a tremendous option to replace a single tooth or many teeth.
 This gallery is designed to show you some of the options that are available using dental implants.

 Are you a candidate for dental implants?

 Modern techniques have made it possible for nearly everyone who is missing teeth to qualify as a candidate for implant treatment.
 The determining factors are a sufficient amount of quality bone, good oral hygiene, and generally good health.

 Prior to implant placement, the remaining teeth and gums need to be healthy.
 Conscientious oral hygiene and regular check-ups with your dentist are also important for long-term success.

 For patients who have already lost significant amounts of bone, simple and predictable